kovart/forta-gas-agent/README.md

 priorityFeePerGas = min(transaction.maxPriorityFeePerGas, transaction.maxFeePerGas - block.baseFeePerGas)
 ```

-[Holt-Winters Forecasting](https://otexts.com/fpp2/holt-winters.html) is used to detect anomalous values.
+This value allows you to most accurately separate the anomalous values from the noise, which is very pronounced in such parameters as: gasUsed, gaslimit,

+The main analyser `holt-winters` works with the following algorithm:
+1. Group the data by hours (13:00, 14:00, 15:00, ...)
+2. Choose the maximal values of  `priorityFeePerGas` for each group
+3. Interpolate the values for the empty hours using the easy function **f(x) = x^5**
+4. Reduce noise values with Kalman filter
+5. Create the forecast with [Holt-Winters algorithm](https://otexts.com/fpp2/holt-winters.html)
+6. Measure deviation of real and expected values
+7. If the deviation is greater than the `changeRate` then fire an alert

-The analyzer starts checking transactions as soon as it has enough training data,
+The Holt-Winters analyser starts checking transactions as soon as it has enough training data,
 which it collects during 2 (seasons) * 7 (days) * 24 (hours) = 332 hours.

+---

-Also, the agent has a fairly powerful system of working with analysers, but at the moment, only one is available (Holt-Winters).
+The agent has a fairly powerful system of working with analysers, but at the moment, only one is available (Holt-Winters).
+It is possible to use the same analysers, but with different parameters.
+For example, you can initialize the Moving Avarage analysers with different order parameters.

 ---